 What is Switchover Position in Injection Molding?

-In plastic injection molding, the switchover position is when the control system transitions from velocity control to pressure control( holding pressure2).
+In plastic injection molding, the switchover position is when the control system transitions from velocity control to pressure control( holding pressure).
 This shift is crucial because it decides how the molten plastic behaves as it fills mold cavities and packs them which directly affects both quality factors (like appearance) as well as whether each part will be same as all others made before or after it.
 There a few ways the molding machine can know when to make this switch.
 This can be done by screw position (most common), pressure limit, time, or cavity pressure.

 The switchover position refers to a precise moment in the injection molding cycle when the process shifts gears from its initial phase (injection process) and moves into another phase called holding pressure.
 During the injection phase, molten plastic is injected into the mold cavity under high pressure.
 Once the cavity is filled, the process switches to the packing phase, where additional pressure is applied to ensure the material fully fills the mold, compensating for any shrinkage that may occur as the plastic cools.